Thomas Chandy: Business career

 Chandy had interests in the fields of education and hospitality among others.
-He was the Chairman of the United Indian School, an Indian public school, and Indian Central School in Kuwait.
+He was the Chairman of the United Indian School, Indian Public School, Indian Central School, and in 2019, United International Indian School in Kuwait.
 He also ran Al-Alia International Indian School in Riyadh, Saudi Arabia.
 Chandy also owned a controlling interest in the Lake Palace Resort, located on the Punamada Lake in Kerala.

 Allegations

 A media report alleged that Chandy did not declare his true property value in the affidavit submitted to the Election Commission of India.
 He was accused of encroachment on Punnamada Lake at his resort in Alappuzha by keeping buoys afloat.
 It was later found by the District Collector that he had attained the necessary permissions from the government authorities in the state to keep the buoys afloat to keep waste away from the resort.
 It was also found that no one had complained about mobility rights within the buoy area over the years.

 An allegation was raised against Chandy in October 2017 that he constructed a resort and a road to it illegally by filling in a water channel and paddy field in the ecologically fragile lower Kuttanad region.
 Initial reports from the district administration went against him and, as of August 2018, the probe was still going on.